 See

-• 1 Doonagore Castle.
+- 1 Doonagore Castle, Doolin V95 R2C0.
 Closed.
 This 16th-century tower house is nowadays a private holiday home and not open to the public, but there are great views from the single-track lane that runs by it.
-Don't try to park along here.
-Doonagore Castle (Q2382682) on Wikidata Doonagore Castle on Wikipedia
+Don't try to park along there.

 Do

-• Matchmaker Festival[dead link] throughout September in Lisdoonvarna continues a tradition from 1831 of trying to fix up the local farm boys once they'd finished the harvest.
-It was boosted from the 1880s when the spa fashion brought Victorian visitors to take the waters.
-It's nowadays mainly a singles music festival.
+- Matchmaker Festival[dead link] also looks unlikely for 2025.
+It was held throughout September in Lisdoonvarna, continuing a tradition from 1831 of trying to fix up the local farm boys once they'd finished the harvest.
+It was boosted from the 1880s when the spa fashion brought Victorian visitors to take the waters, later morphing into a singles music festival.

 Buy